|

 alone.
 More likely it was just a goof that took them eight years to fix.

-I don't remember a lot about
+I don't personally remember the entertainment

-a drummer and two guys on horns.
-My Summer 1983
+band playing there around 1975, including a drummer and two guys on horns.

-Terrace - but not at Plaza Pavilion.
+Tomorrowland Terrace - but not at Plaza Pavilion.
+This probably means

 of the restaurant's first ten years.
 Fried chicken on the

 bone was also available.
-By 1986 pizza had
+By 1986, pizza had

 joined the menu along with chicken parmesan sandwiches and pasta salad.